splynx/docs/files/en/tickets/tickets.md

 _Show Activities_ - to view all activities executed to/within the ticket
 _Show all files_ - provides a list of all attachments within the ticket _Create task_ -  integration to the scheduling module, this button allows you to create a task pertaining to requests made within the ticket
-_Merge ticket_ - allows merging of the current ticket with another _Close ticket_ - marks ticket status as resolved and the ticket is moved into the list of closed tickets
+_Merge ticket_ - allows the merging of the current ticket with another _Close ticket_ - marks ticket status as resolved and the ticket is moved into the list of closed tickets

 Below is a quick look at the task creation page after clicking the create task option